Getting Started

 .
 On the password prompt, provide the value for MARIADB_ROOT_PASSWORD

-While you will find all the details for the CLI tool in the online documentation, some quick commands are:
+While you will find all the details for the CLI tool in the MariaDB documentation, some commonly used commands are:

 help